Basic Facts about Aquatic Turtles

 The second thing you need to understand is that turtles are ectothermic animals.
 That's what we used to call "cold-blooded," and what it means is that they can't regulate their body temperatures the way we can.
 Their body temperature is determined by the temperature of the air (or water) around them.
 That's why controlling the temperatures in a turtle habitat is so important.

 There also are some names you need to learn for a turtle's various body parts.
-The most important ones to learn are labeled in this picture:
+The most important ones to learn are labeled in the picture at the top of this page.

 You can learn more about turtles' bodies here, here, and here.